fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [2GT-Media-Group-LLC/mikrotik-manager](https://github.com/2GT-Media-Group-LLC/mikrotik-manager) - A self-hosted, full-stack network management platform for MikroTik devices.
+Monitor, configure, and manage your entire MikroTik infrastructure — routers, switches, and wireless access points — from a
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [ashim-hq/ashim](https://github.com/ashim-hq/ashim) - Stirling-PDF but for images.
 30+ tools and local AI in a single Docker container - resize, compress, remove backgrounds, upscale, OCR, and more.
 No cloud, no telemetry.
 Your images never leave your ma
 - [monkeytypegame/monkeytype](https://github.com/monkeytypegame/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.